2024 United States state legislative elections explained

 See main article: 2024 Ohio Senate election and 2024 Ohio House of Representatives election.

-Half of the seats of the Ohio Senate and all of the seats of the Ohio House of Representatives are up for election in 2024.
-Republicans currently control both chambers.
+Half of the seats of the Ohio Senate and all of the seats of the Ohio House of Representatives were up for election in 2024.
+Republicans maintained control of both chambers, but Democrats made minor gains in each, breaking Republicans' two-thirds supermajority in the House.[15]

 + colspan="5" Ohio Senate